-Caro Williams' art encompasses a range of materials and processes to create installations, sculptures, visual poems, sound and mixed media work.
-Caro's work explores her on going fascination with the relationship between language, sound, nuance and space.
-Frequently referencing poetry and the natural world much of her work incorporates poems, text, spoken words, and field recordings.
+Caro Williams is a London-based visual artist who works with a range of materials and processes to create installations, objects and visual poems.
+Caro's work explores her fascination with the relationship between language, sound, nuance and space.
+Frequently referencing poetry and the natural world much of her work incorporates text, spoken words, and field recordings.

 Caro Williams graduated from AUT Auckland, where she received a postgraduate research scholarship and gained a MA (1st).
 Caro exhibits widely and has received commissions and a number of awards for her work including the 2013 Gen-i Selector’s Award for her installation at Headland Sculpture on the Gulf, she has been a finalist in both the 2014 Wallace Arts Awards and Premio Celeste 2015, and received Creative New Zealand World War 1 Centenary (WW100) Co-commissioning Funding in 2016.
 Her work is held in public and private collections including the Wallace Arts Trust, New Zealand and Luciano Benetton Collection, Italy.